kevinweber/inline-comments/readme.txt

 == Changelog ==

 = 1.2 =
-* New feature: Change background opacity for comment threads
 * New feature: Added closing "x" to the right top of the comments wrapper.
 Can be removed per option
+* New feature: Change background opacity for comment threads
 * New feature: Hide "cancel" link
 * Fix: Now bubbles will only then appear when images, fonts and all other elements are loaded.
-So there is no displacement of bubbles anymore.
+So there is no displacement of bubbles anymore but it may take a bit longer until they are visible.
 (Displacements occurred especially on sites that load web fonts and when users with a slow internet connection visited the site.)

 = 1.1 =
 * No page reload anymore: INLINE COMMENTS NOW EMPOWERS WP-AJAXIFY-COMMENTS!!
 This improves the user experience with Ajax functionality: Your page will not reload after a comment is submitted